Supreme Court to hear indyref2 case in October

 However, dates are subject to change depending on court business.

-First Minister Nicola Sturgeon said last month she hoped to hold another vote on Scottish independence on October 19 2023.
+First Minister Nicola Sturgeon said last month she hopes to hold another vote on Scottish independence on October 19, 2023.

-But, if the court ruled Holyrood did not have the required powers for a referendum, the next general election would be treated as a “de facto” poll.
+But if the court rules Holyrood does not have the required powers for a referendum, she said the next general election will be treated as a “de facto” poll.

 The SNP, she said, would campaign on the single issue of independence in a bid to secure a mandate from more than 50% of the Scottish people to begin negotiations for separation.